marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 curl --cookie ./ryancookies.txt http://localhost:8080/wp-admin/index.php | grep Dashboard

 Q: Look through the output where Dashboard is highlighted.
 Does any of the wording on this page seem familiar?
 (Y/N) If so, you should be successfully logged into your Editor's dashboard.

+A: Yes.
+After adding the grep pipe, we can see all occurrences of the word ‘Dashboard’ within the returned response body, showing us a successfully returned index.php session.